Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Journey Through Wood: Lessons from "Tage Frid Teaches Woodworking"

-So, picture this: It’s a rainy Saturday afternoon my small town, the kind of day that makes you want to curl up on the couch with a good book, maybe some popcorn.
+So, picture this: It’s a rainy Saturday afternoon in my small town, the kind of day that makes you want to curl up on the couch with a good book, maybe some popcorn.
 But not me, oh no. I had other plans.
-I had this wild idea of building a coffee — not just any coffee table, mind you, but one with a beautiful veneer top.
+I had this wild idea of building a coffee table — not just any coffee table, mind you, but one with a beautiful veneer top.
 Yeah, I was high on ambition that day, fueled by a bit too much caffeine and, of course, Tage Frid Teaches Woodworking, Book 2: Shaping, Veneering, Finishing.

-Now, let me tell you, I was not some seasoned .
+Now, let me tell you, I was not some seasoned craftsman.
 I had dabbled a bit.
 Made some birdhouses for the kids, a shelf that somehow leaned to the right.
 But this was a whole new beast.
 Tage’s book promised that I could shape and veneer like a pro.
 I could practically hear him whispering, "You can do it."
-So, after a quick run to the local —seriously, why do those places always smell like sawdust and testosterone?—I came home with a slab of cherry wood.
+So, after a quick run to the —seriously, why do those places always smell like sawdust and testosterone?—I came home with a slab of cherry wood.

 The Great “What-Was-I-Thinking” Moment

 Let me tell you, my first mistake was trying to get fancy right off the bat.
 The book had this beautiful photograph of a table with intricate edges, and I thought, “Oh, I can do that!”
-So, there I was, flipping through my dusty , eyeing my router.
+So, there I was, flipping through my dusty tool collection, eyeing my router.
 Ah, the router.
 I mean, it looks so shiny and serious, right?
 But I had barely used it, and I wasn’t exactly sure about the whole plunge router thing.
 It sounded terrifically intimidating and, of course, somewhat dangerous.

 But, armed with my newfound knowledge from Tage, I got to work.
 Now, when I say “got to work,” I mean I stood there for a solid fifteen minutes, staring at the wood and the router like they were two adversaries in a boxing ring.
 The router made this awful, grating noise as it whirred, and I almost backed out.
 But no, I pressed on, half-expecting a round of applause from the wood for my bravery.